124

 I wanted the predictability of a static design with the excitement of some randomness.
 I’ve also always been fond of the small plaques that accompany artworks in galleries.
 They’re like little metadata pop ups adjoined to their parent page.

-As a photographer, I haven’t yet specialised in a particular field - if I ever even will - and this design furthers lends itself to that.
+As a photographer, I haven’t yet specialised in a particular field—if I ever even will—and this design furthers lends itself to that.

 As such, this is the robust product that I came up with.

-Photos belong to sets.
+Files belong to sets.
 I've employed some clever tricks to enable variety in size and layout, including a masonry-style grid (pictured) and large feature blocks.

 Blogging is back!
 I find it's important to leave notes for my future self.
 Not only that, but it's therapeutic.